 Susan leads CLPP's individual fundraising efforts and communications work to increase our organizational profile and engage new constituencies.
 In her previous position as the Director of Communications and Development at the Public Conversations Project, Susan created the organization’s first fundraising event, launched social media planning, and significantly increased the number of new and major donors.
 Her work in nonprofit communications and fundraising has also included writing for Lahey Clinic’s print and online communications, and securing foundation funding for the Colorado AIDS Project.
 Susan has a B.S. in journalism, serves on MotherWoman’s Development Committee, and is the mom of two.

-Teresa manages CLPP's database and internal technology, and provides financial and general office support for CLPP and the Population & Development program.
-A graduate of Smith College who majored in the Study of Women and Gender, Teresa received a RRASC grant in 2008 to work at COLAGE in San Francisco, where she created an internal library database, screened scholarship applications, and conducted outreach at Bay Area LGBTQ community events and through online media.
-Teresa was also a student manager for Educational Technology Services at Smith, providing faculty and students with equipment and software support.
+Teresa manages CLPP's database, internal systems, and website technology, and coordinates the administrative activities for CLPP and the Population and Development program to ensure organizational effectiveness and efficiency.
+A graduate of Smith College who majored in the Study of Women and Gender, Teresa received a RRASC grant in 2008 to work at COLAGE in San Francisco, where she created an internal database for the organization's media lending library, screened scholarship applications, and conducted outreach at Bay Area LGBTQ community events and through social media.

 Verónica directs CLPP's external leadership programs.
 She has worked to increase access to contraception and abortion, fought for paid sick leave, demanded access to safe public space for queer youth of color, and helped to lead social justice efforts in Wisconsin, New York City, and Texas.
 In 2008 Verónica obtained her Master’s degree in the Sexuality and Health program at Columbia University’s Mailman School of Public Health, and most recently she did policy analysis and research work at the National Latina Institute for Reproductive Health.
 She currently sits on the board of the National Network of Abortion Funds.